News Week 11:

-Some helpful advice: Check your reading comprehension by trying to explain new concepts in your own words.
+Some helpful advice: it's always wise not to fall behind early.
+As in any activity playing catch-up is harder than staying in the game.
+To that end you should get a text and start looking at it.
+Check your reading comprehension by trying to explain new concepts in your own words.
 Plato claimed that if you couldn't give an adequate description of something, then you really did not understand the object in question.
 I agree; so get started early.

 Tips for reading difficult philosophy passages: